 Likewise, institutions will also consider each owners’ credit score and credit history.
 Thus, an owner with a lower score, less credit history, or too much personal debt could very well completely cancel out another owner’s perfect credit history.

 You can prevent this outcome by ascertaining each owner’s credit score and credit history before even thinking about applying for business loans.
-If you already have an idea of what you can qualify for, there won’t be any unpleasant surprises when you hear back from institutions.
+If you already know what you can qualify for, there won’t be any unpleasant surprises when you hear back from institutions.

 3. Will ownership percentages of less than 20% be considered?